catboost/catboost/catboost/tutorials/README.md

 * CatBoost and CoreML:
     * __catboost_coreml_export_tutorial.ipynb__
         * This tutorial shows how to convert CatBoost model to CoreML format and use it on an iPhone.

+## R tutorials

+* Main CatBoost tutorial with base features demonstration:
+    * __catboost\_r\_tutorial.ipynb__
+         * This tutorial shows how to convert your data to CatBoost Pool, how to train a model and how to make cross validation and parameter tunning.